mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 - Better web design (might need external help)
 - Better sample output.
 I have a plan for a very detailed/thorough one.
 - Careful bugtesting.
 Make sure every mode works.
-- Add mode: "Prompt replace" (needs to be stackable, and pre-validated (also an option to disable the validation in the UI))
+- Option to disable prompt replace validation in the WebUI
 - Add a checkbox on the webpage for whether to dynamically scale images.
 When enabled, the grid will be scaled such that width matches viewport width.
 With disabled, images will be full size for their resolution.
-- add `dryrun` option

 --------------